rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Parting comments</span>

 My parting comments are as follows: 1) read this set of notes if you are beginning.
 2) learn from my mistakes, and don't repeat them.
 3) keep your ego in check 4) don't chase prestige or money. focus on work.
+5) take of them what you will, leave the rest.
+It is my journey, it does not have to work for you.

 last but not the least, get your priorities straight: 5) family matters more than your phd 6) your mental health matters more than phd.
 If you see any of these depleting, there is no shame walking away.
 Have the COURAGE to walk away.
 You cannot change the system, or the actions of others.
 But, you can change your own.
 That is all you have in control.